-RisingYouth is a program led by TakingITGlobal to help youth build Canada and develop life skills by giving back to their communities.
-Together, we are building a program to increase youth involvement through community service.
+#RisingYouth is a program led by TakingITGlobal to help youth build Canada and develop life skills by giving back to their communities.
+Created for youth by youth, we are building a program to increase involvement through community service.
 The program is currently funded to offer grants through March 2021.
 Our program is funded by the Government of Canada under the Canada Service Corps initiative.

 What are the criteria to apply for the funding?

 The funding program is available to Canadian citizens, permanent residents or people who have been granted refugee status in Canada.
 In the context of the program, "youth" refers to individuals who are between the ages of 15 to 30 years old during the year of their participation in the program.
 Please see our application checklist for full eligibility requirements.

 You can apply online using our website www.risingyouth.ca by selecting one of the available grants for $250, $750 or $1500.
 We also have Word or PDF applications online, if you prefer.

 The program is designed for individuals or a group of youth in Canada with the goal of involving and activating youth through a service initiative.
 Organizations can support youth-initiated and youth-led projects, but organizations themselves are not eligible to receive funding.

 If you are looking for funding as a youth organization, you can apply to the government funding program here

 What is the difference between the grants available?